 - The Doctor says to Sarah, "Listen, once upon a time, there were three sisters, and they lived in the bottom of a treacle well.
 Their names are Olga, Masha, and Irina."
 This is a mash-up of lines from Alice in Wonderland and Anton Chekhov's Tre sestry.

 - The Doctor says, "The best laid schemes of mice and Kraals gang aft agley", an adaptation of "The best laid schemes of mice and men", a quote from Robert Burns' poem "To a Mouse".

 - The Smurfette Principle: Aside from Sarah-Jane, Tessa is the only speaking female character in the story.

 - Spoiler Title: One of the worst of the many examples in Doctor Who, which gives away something that is meant to be a mystery for two full episodes.

 - Suspiciously Similar Substitute: Colonel Faraday for The Brigadier.

 - Synthetic Plague: The Kraals plan to wipe the human race out with one.

-- Twisted Ankle: Pleasingly subverted when Sarah goes down on her ankle while running away, the Doctor asks if she's alright, and she immediately is.
+- Twisted Ankle: Sarah goes down on her ankle while running away.
+The injury makes running from the androids difficult, and leads to her getting captured.